Understanding How Settlement Proceeds Are Distributed

 Health insurance companies often place liens to recover payments made for accident-related treatment.
 Medicare and Medicaid liens administered by the Centers for Medicare & Medicaid Services (CMS) require repayment of benefits provided.
 Hospital liens secure payment for emergency treatment costs.

-Settlement Distribution: Real-World Examples
+Settlement Distribution: General Illustrations

 The amount you ultimately receive depends on negotiating favorable fee arrangements and minimizing unnecessary expenses.
 Discuss fee structures upfront with your attorney and request detailed expense estimates.